Posted on 3/20/2019 in Digital Marketing

 Right in the overview section of the Google Ads platform is a line graph that tracks spend.
 If you see a huge dip on a certain day, there might be something wrong in the account.
 This is an easy indicator that you need to dig deeper into a potential issue.
-Staying on top of spend trending will help prevent you from severely over or under delivering against the budget.
+Staying on top of spend trending will help prevent you from severely over or under-delivering against the budget.

-Click through rate is probably the second most basic paid search metric behind ad spend.
+Click-through rate is probably the second most basic paid search metric behind ad spend.
 It’s simple to understand, it’s calculated by taking the number of clicks on your ads by the number of impressions they generated.
 Even though it is basic, it is a very important key indicator of account performance.
 It is an important factor in determining your quality score and it also shows whether or not your ads are relevant to searchers.
 Many different factors go into determining what CTR number you should use as a benchmark.
-They include, but are not limited to, the industry you are in, they type of campaign you are running and whether or not the keywords are branded or not.
+They include but are not limited to, the industry you are in, they type of campaign you are running and whether or not the keywords are branded or not.
 That being said the average CTR in Google Ads search campaigns is right around 2%.
-If your campaigns are trending below that number than you know you might need to dig in and do some work to bring that number up.
+If your campaigns are trending below that number then you know you might need to dig in and do some work to bring that number up.